AffanIndo/AffanIndo.github.io/_posts/2018-02-04-skyrim-mods.md

 * **Better Vampire Lord Transformation** - I use this mod when I play as a vampire.
 * **Purity** - Kind of ENB for low PC.
 This mod not only alter the lightning, also the water and night texture too.
 Nice mod without big hit in performance.
 * **Summermyst** - Add tons of enchantments.
 * **Paper World Map** - I prefer this kind of map than Skyrim's Google Earth map.
+Put it at the very bottom of the load order.
 * **Enhanced Camera** - My choice for first person camera.
 I heard this mod is the best one, so I use this.
 Haven't really tried the other, though.
 * **Cutthroat Merchant** - Make merchants sells expensive and buy cheap.
 Preventing you from going rich.
 I feel comfortable using *Hard* and *Medium*. *Easy* isn't impactful enough even though.
 Just enable one of the esp of your pick.
 * **Scarcity** - Make chests contain less loot.
 Put the **Scarcity - Less Loot Mod** in load order before the multiplier.
 * **Harvest Overhaul** - I like it when I harvest some Deathbells, the game give me 3 Deathbells instead of 1, so I don't spend hours of grinding to get it.
 For me this is essential for alchemist character.
+* **Glowing Ore Veins 300** - Make mining spot glowing.
+The default one is too dim and hard to spot.
+* **3x More Ore with 1 Third of the Swings** - I think this is the name of the file, not the mod.
+Just search "ore" or something.
+I hate smithing, though.
+This makes it less painful because less grinding, yeay!
 * **Increased Bounty Rewards** - Makes radiant quest more rewarding.
 I pick the **Lite** Version.
 * **Faster Skill Leveling** - Self-explanatory.
 You need to manually add the perk for this mod to active and remove the perk if you want to change the exp gain..
+* **Skill Config** - Cheating mod.
+You can set your skill level in here.
+But it's nice if you want to roleplay certain character without too much grinding.
-* **Fuz Ro D'oh** - Use this if you use a mod that has silent voice (a dialogue with subtitle but has no voice)
+* **Fuz Ro D'oh** - Use this if you use a mod that has silent voice (a dialogue with subtitle but has no voice).
-* **3x More Ore with 1 Third of the Swings** - I think this is the name of the file, not the mod.
-Just search "ore" or something.
-I hate smithing, though.
-This makes it less painful because less grinding, yeay!
+* **Immersive Weapons** - Seamlessly add tons of weapon to Skyrim.
+* **Guard Dialogue Overhaul** - Alters the Guard Dialogue.
+* **Immersive World Encounters** - Add new events and world encounters.
+* **Better MessageBox Controls** - Self-explanatory.
+* **Not So Fast - Main Quest** - Add delay between Main Quest Events.
+* **The Paarthurnax Dillema** - Now you don't need to kill Paarthurnax if you want to side with The Blades.
+* **Barenziah Quest Markers** - Self-explanatory.

 ### Beautiful Character